DisabledMallis/NuvolaEventSystem/README.md

 ## Usage
 ### Setup
-Currently, this library relies on [EnTT](https://github.com/skypjack/entt).
-The event system uses EnTT for its compile-time type hashing, which helps avoid problems with identifying functions and tracking them for listening/deafening.
+Previously, this library relied on [EnTT](https://github.com/skypjack/entt).
+The event system used EnTT for its compile-time type hashing, which helped avoid problems with identifying functions and tracking them for listening/deafening.
+Fortunately, this is no longer a dependency for using this library.

 ### Creating an `nes::event_dispatcher`
 Typically you'd want just a single global `nes::event_dispatcher` instance.
 Having multiple is possible, but not currently supported.
 Due to how well this library works with concurrency, unless you absolutely cannot have a weak reference to the main event dispatcher, you'll probably just want to have the one instance.
 The dispatcher can be default-constructed like so: